nxp-imx/neo-ipa-uguzzi/README.rst

 How to build with Yocto?
 ========================

-The reference recipe ``neo-ipa-uguzzi.bb`` provided from the ``<neo-ipa-uguzzi>/utils/yocto_recipe/`` can be used to compile the uGuzzi IPA with Yocto.

-This recipe should be added into an existing meta-layer part of the Yocto BSP.
+The recipe for uGuzzi IPA is available from the i.MX Yocto Project i.MX BSP Layer ``meta-imx``.

 How to enable the uGuzzi IPA?